SupersonicCrab/DoubleAgent/BuildContent/Readme.txt

 Troubleshooting:
 If you have troubles launching the game, your computer might be missing some prerequisites to run unreal engine, these can be found in "WindowsNoEditor\Engine\Extras\Redist\en-us", run "UE4PrereqSetup_x64.exe" and you should be good to go

+If you want to contact the developers with an issue:
+@DevEr0x
+@Cjor100
+@DoubleAgentGame
+on twitter!